shindavid/AlphaZeroArcade/README.md

 is instead represented as a 1D tensor.
 This is another reason why compile-time knowledge of the game type helps, as otherwise, all value-calculations (which are simply scalar calculations in typical MCTS implementations) would incur dynamic memory allocation/deallocation.

-## Just

-A command-runner called `just` is used for various scripting.

-Install instructions are here: https://github.com/casey/just#packages

-To view available commands, just run: `just`

-## Docker and Cloud GPUs

-Below are some instructions for building and running on GPUs in the cloud.

-(Note: this was only tested on the lambdalabs cloud, but is easily extensible to others)

-Steps:
-  1. Create instance and setup ssh config for HOSTNAME
-  2. Run `just setup-lambda HOSTNAME` to configure node, build docker container, install all deps (takes about 5-10 minutes)
-  3. Run `just goto HOSTNAME` to log into the cloud docker container
-  4. Run `just build` to build
-  5. Run `just train_c4 YOUR_TAG_HERE -S` to train connect-4